WeblateOrg/weblate/docs/user/files.rst

 in the :guilabel:`Files` menu.

-Weblate accepts any file format it understands on upload, but it is still recommeded to use the same file format as is used for translation, otherwise some features might not be translated properly.
+Weblate accepts any file format it understands on upload, but it is still recommended to use the same file format as is used for translation, otherwise some features might not be translated properly.

 .. seealso::